 Federally-recognized Tribes are eligible.

 For more information visit the program page on the BIA website.
-Instructions for Fiscal Year 2024 applications will be posted in early summer 2024.
+For 2024 funding, applications are being accepted from July 17, 2024 – October 18, 2024.
 Funding to remain available until September 30, 2031.

-Funding for utilities, states, and Tribes for projects to increase the resilience of the electric grid.
+Funding for utilities, state and local government, nonprofits, and Tribes for projects to increase the resilience of the electric grid.

-Electric grid operators, electricity storage operators, electricity generators, transmission owners and operators, distribution providers, fuel suppliers, Tribes, states, and utilities are eligible depending on which part of the grant they are applying for.
+Electric grid operators, electricity storage operators, electricity generators, transmission owners and operators, distribution providers, fuel suppliers, Tribes, state and local governments, nonprofits, and utilities are eligible depending on which part of the grant they are applying for.

 Funding to support Tribal investment in energy-related projects by providing direct loans or partial loan guarantees to Federally-recognized Tribes.